RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 :::tip 📝 NOTE:

 By using the ABP mode in LoRaWAN, it doesn’t require to join a network before sending a LoRaWAN package.
-But to keep the consistency of internal states of the firmware of the RAK4270 Module, it still required to send `at+join` command in the ABP mode.
+But to keep the consistency of internal states of the firmware of the RAK4270 Module, it is still required to send the `at+join` command in the ABP mode.
 This time, the firmware should reply almost immediately with an “OK”.

 :::

-8. Try to send a data from the RAK4270 to The Things Network in ABP mode.
+8. Try to send data from the RAK4270 to The Things Network in ABP mode.

 ```
 at+send=lora:2:1234567890